Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 • Process data quickly and accurately, consolidating it into a single version of truth.

-• Design effective data acquisition and cleansing processes.
+• Design effective data acquisition and cleansing processes to maintain data integrity.

 • Implement a metadata architecture to ensure consistent sharing of data-related information.